-Same as conventional green bonds – but better
+Same commitment as for conventional green bonds

 The new model is identical to conventional sovereign green bonds.
 Firstly, the government commits to ensure that the green expenditures at least match the proceeds from the green issuances.
 Secondly, the government will commit to provide investors with transparent reporting on the use of proceeds and to report on the positive environmental impact.
 The model for green issuance in Denmark will follow international best practices in terms of identification of eligible green expenditures, documentation and reporting.